Kong Sizhen

 Kong Sizhen (孔四貞; 1641 – after 1681), was a Chinese military commander and princess.

 Biography

 Kong Sizhen was the daughter of Kong Youde (died 1652), a Chinese military commander awarded with the title of prince for his service to the Qing dynasty.

-She was one of the only survivors of an attack by Southern Ming general Li Dingguo.
+At age 11, she was one of the only survivors of an attack by Southern Ming general Li Dingguo, in which the rest of her family was killed.
+To honour her father, who had died (possibly committing suicide), she was given honours, including being appointed princess.
+Additionally, as she was her father's only surviving heir, she was given nominal command over her father's remaining troops in Guangxi.

-In 1660 she married Sun Yanling, military governor in Guangxi, whose father was one of her father's lieutenants.
+In 1660 she married Sun Yanling, who was subsequently appointed (filling her nominal role) as military governor in Guangxi.
+His father had been one of her father Kong Youde's lieutenants.
+Due to her high status, her husband's status was also raised.
+His position as military governor was actually a case of him filling a position that belonged to her.
+Though he was a military commander, he seemed to not be very skilled, or to have a tendency to overextend his own authority, resulting in several imperial reprimands.

-Her spouse joined the rebellion of Wu Sangui, which caused him to be deposed by his army.
-Kong Sizhen became his successor by 1677, which was confirmed by the Emperor in 1676, a very unusual position for a woman in Qing dynasty China.
+Her spouse joined the rebellion of Wu Sangui, which caused him to be deposed of by his army.
+Kong Sizhen, who remained loyal to the crown, became her husband's successor by 1677, which was confirmed by the Emperor in 1676, a very unusual position for a woman in Qing dynasty China.
 She kept her position until the end of the rebellion.